FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 <figure>
 	<img src="/assets/LUTs/Gamma/gamma2.2.png" style="width: 100%; height: 64px;">
 	<img src="/assets/LUTs/Gamma/gamma2.2inv.png" style="width: 100%; height: 64px;">
-	<figcaption>Gamma 2.2 its inverted counterpart baked into 1D LUTs</figcaption>
+	<figcaption>Gamma 2.2 and its inverted counterpart baked into 1D LUTs</figcaption>
 </figure>

 At the bottom of the LUT collection select box in chapter [So many colors](#so-many-colors), I included two gamma ramps for reference.
 Gamma 2.2 and inverse of Gamma 2.2.
 For this example: ***1D vector in, 1D vector out***, but you can also output up to 4D vectors with a 1D LUT, as we have 4 color channels.
 Whether or not there is benefit from accelerating gamma transformations via 1D LUTs is a question only answerable via benchmarking, but you could imagine other calculations, that would definitely benefit.